Arizona DUI Probation Violations

 One important thing to understand is that there are two types of probation violations.
 These are technical violations and substantive violations.
 Understanding the difference between these two violations is paramount.
 Below, we define the two terms.

 • Substantive Violations: These violations occur when you commit new crimes while on probation.
-Technically, these are more like breaches of the probation than violations of the probation agreement.
+These are more like breaches of the probation than violations of the probation agreement.
 They are separate offenses derived from separate criminal acts.
 New charges for new crimes mean all new criminal proceedings for that crime.

 • Technical Violations: These do not involve crimes or arrests during the original probation period.
 They involve a failure to adhere to the rules and conditions of the probation agreement.